Abdul7801/Music-App/README.md

    npm install
    ```
 4. **Set up the backend**
-   - Create a `.env` file in the backend folder and add your Spotify API key and MongoDB connection string:
+   - Create a `.env` file in the backend folder and add your Spotify API key, JWT secret, and MongoDB connection string:
    ```
    REACT_APP_SPOTIFY_API_KEY=your_spotify_api_key_here
+   JWT_SECRET=your_jwt_secret_here
    MONGODB_URI=your_mongo_db_connection_string_here
    ```
 5. **Run the app**